DREI-8/Autoencoder-Denoising-Diffusion/README.md

-# Autoencoder & Diffusion Models for Image Denoising
+# Image denoising and generation using autoencoders and diffusion models

 This repository explores the use of **autoencoders** and **diffusion models** for image denoising and generation.
 Leveraging architectures like convolutional autoencoders and U-Net, this project compares different approaches to reduce noise in images while preserving essential features.